strange-secrets/memory/readme.md

 ===========
 Cross platform C++ library for managing memory allocations.

-nGen is a game library split into separate modules to allow for code to be easily reused or rewritten.
 When writing games in C++ it is extremely important to maintain control over the behaviour of your applications memory.
 Failure to do so can lead to fragmentation and bugs that are extremely difficult to track down.

-To begin with this library provides fairly simple memory management but can be extended over time to add more complex behaviour.
+To begin with, this library provides fairly simple memory management but can be extended over time to add more complex behaviour.

 When creating a video game, it is essential to maintain control of memory and its behaviour.
 Even on a platform with virtual memory we should keep a tight reign on how much memory we are allocating.
-Simply relying on the standard allocator can allow memory usage to spiral out of control, or fragmentation of the memory space.
+Simply relying on the standard allocator can allow memory usage to spiral out of control, or fragmentation of the memory space resulting performance issues that are difficult to identify.

-ngen::Memory is intended to provide a pooled memory allocation set to help contain memory and detect issues with our memory usage.
+nGen is the name of Strange Secrets library of game related modules, these modules are structured to be as independent as possible to allow for reuse across multiple projects.

 Allocation
 ==========